Going Under Game Cover

 • “The character design is fantastic, you can pretty much understand the basics of each character from their vignettes in conversation.”

-• “I love the art direction, music, character design, and unique premise, but the actual gameplay feels clunky and unfinished.”
+• “The actual gameplay feels clunky and unfinished.”

-Overall, the game's optimization is generally praised, with most players experiencing stable performance and minimal bugs.
-However, some users report occasional lag and camera issues that can disrupt gameplay, particularly during intense moments.
-Despite these sporadic problems, the game's performance is often rated highly, indicating a well-optimized experience overall.
+Overall, the game's optimization is generally praised, with most players experiencing stable performance and minimal recurring bugs.
+However, some users report occasional lag and camera issues during gameplay, which can disrupt the experience.
+Despite these sporadic performance hiccups, the game is recognized for its impressive optimization and rewarding performance ranking system.

 • “Most of the game's performance was 10/10 and I saw very few recurring bugs, but sometimes you'll get a run where every bug rears its ugly head at once until the geometry itself is out to get you.”